Bannerlord-Modding/Documentation/_xmldocs/Items/Item/ItemComponent/Weapon/WeaponFlags/README.md

   **type:**  `boolean`
   **accepted values:** `'true', 'false'`
   **example:** `true`
   *If the projectile is on fire.
-TODO: figure out if this also inflicts fire damage, or sets fire to stuff*
+Used when drop item and when siege towe destroyed*

 - #### LeavesTrail
   **type:**  `boolean`
   **accepted values:** `'true', 'false'`
   **example:** `true`
   *If the weapon leaves a trail.
-TODO: figure out what this exactly does*
+It seems like it's unused*

 - #### CanPenetrateShield
   **type:**  `boolean`